-Harbiye Mah Abdi İpekçi Cd.
-Nişantaşı D:19-1 İstanbul 34367 Turkey providing the same quality, efficacy and safety profiles.
-However, since generic substitution can also include additional substances different from original pharmaceuticals, the pharmacists should pay attention and have been well-informed beforehand against any patients' possible risk of reactions or allergies to these substances.
+Pharmacists are only allowed to suggest substitution of branded) generics for original products or other branded generics prescribed by doctors if the substitute is pharmaceutically equivalent, providing the same quality, efficacy, and safety profiles.
+However, since generic substitution can also include additional substance different than original pharmaceuticals, the pharmacists should pay attention and have been well-informed beforehand against any patients' possible risk of reactions or allergies against to these substances.